hzxie/voj/README.md

 ### The Origin of Verwandlung

-In 2011, LinkedIn Inc. released a message queue named [Kafka](http://kafka.apache.org/).
-It's implemented in Scala and open-sourced.
+In 2011, LinkedIn Inc. launched a message queue called [Kafka](http://kafka.apache.org/), which is written in Scala and available as open-source software.

-In 2012, Alibaba Inc. released a message queue named [MetaQ](https://github.com/killme2008/Metamorphosis), which is based on Kafka.
+A year later, Alibaba Inc. introduced a message queue named [MetaQ](https://github.com/killme2008/Metamorphosis) which is built on top of Kafka and implemented in Java.
+The name "MetaQ" is derived from the title of a renowned literary work, "Metamorphosis", authored by Franz Kafka.
-It's implemented in Java.

-MetaQ stands for *Metamorphosis*, which is a famous literature written by the author Franz Kafka.

-As the message queue is one of the important components in the application, so I named the application *Verwandlung*, which is the German name of *Metamorphosis*.
+Since message queues are vital components in an application, the name of the application was chosen as "Verwandlung", which is the German translation for "*Metamorphosis*".

 ### Architecture

-The application contains two components:
+The Verwandlung application consists of two primary components:

 - Web Application
-- Judger (Support both Windows and Linux)
+- Judger (compatible with both Windows and Linux operating systems)

-The architecture can be described as the figure below.
+The overall architecture of the application can be illustrated by the diagram provided below:

 ![Software-Architecture](https://infinitescript.com/wordpress/wp-content/uploads/2015/04/Software-Architecture.png)

-As you see, Verwandling Online Judge supports multiple judgers.
-The judgers communicate with the web application through ActiveMQ.
+As depicted in the diagram, the Verwandlung Online Judge features support for multiple judgers.
+These judgers are responsible for communicating with the web application through the use of ActiveMQ.

 ---